HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

 # Slot-Machine

-It's web based slot machine game made using cocos2d-js.
+It's web-based slot machine game made using cocos2d-js.
-This game is prepared for cross platform and it's able to work ios android and web browsers.
+This game is prepared for cross-platform and it's able to work ios android and web browsers.

 ## How to use it?
 ### SlotMachine class .

 This class is based node class of cc engine.
-So you can use this class using the methods like other node classes on the game scene. (layer based).
+So you can use this class using the way like other node classes on the game scene. (layer based).

         var SlotMachine = cc.Node.extend(
         {